cesare-montresor/CarND-Traffic-Sign-Classifier-Project/writeup.md

         ]
     }

-Upon running the following output is produced to review the sizes of the current configuration:
+Upon running the following output is produced to review the sizes of each layer for the current configuration:

 	input      :	 (?, 32, 32, 3) 	 3072
 	0_conv     :	 (?, 32, 32, 10) 	 10240